openeuropa/oe_theme/README.md

 **Note for developers**: changing the component library will only load different CSS and JS assets, the actual HTML is the same between the two libraries.

-Each component library can use one of the following ECL templates:
+Each component library can use one of the following ECL brandings:

 - **Standardized**: standardised websites host thematic content owned by a specific DG/Agency.
 This is the default solution to host DG-specific content (policy) and is closely aligned with the core site.
 - **Core**: core websites host general information shared by different websites or departments and serve as hubs for onward navigation to further thematic content and/or specific services.
-For example, the main European Commission website (https://ec.europa.eu) uses ECL core templates.
+For example, the main European Commission website (https://ec.europa.eu) uses ECL core branding.

-ECL templates change the way users interact with the sites by restricting access to certain components, for example: users can access to the main navigation menu only on sites using standardised ECL templates.
+ECL branding change the way users interact with the sites by restricting access to certain components, for example: users can access to the main navigation menu only on sites using standardised ECL branding.

-To learn more about ECL templates and component library families visit the [ECL website](https://ec.europa.eu/component-library).
+To learn more about ECL brandings and component library families visit the [ECL website](https://ec.europa.eu/component-library).

 ### Upgrade to 2.9.0+